 Prevention & Treatment: Improve air circulation between plants and rows.
-Too much fertilizer favors heavy vine growth, creating areas for the disease to develop.
+Too much fertilizer favors heavy vine growth and creates conditions for the disease to develop.
 There are no recommended chemical controls for the home garden.

 Table 2.
 Fungicides to Control Bean & Southern Pea Diseases.